How to secure event sponsorship in 3 easy steps!

 - Think outside the box

 They say, “cash is king”, but don’t underestimate the value of in-kind sponsorship.
 During your research and brainstorming phase, think about the items that you need to run your conference or event that could be given in-kind or at a reduced cost.
-For example, audio visual, hotel rooms, food and beverage, printing services, décor, airline/travel.
+For example, audio visual, hotel rooms, food and beverage, printing services or poster maker, décor, airline/travel.
 Or perhaps one of your potential sponsors is connected to a cool or new venue?
 Or maybe they want to host a golf tournament as part of your incentive trip.
 Don’t be limited to just accepting cash -get creative!

 - Don’t be afraid to reach out